jaydeetay/maker-stuff-distance-measurer/README.md

 # maker-stuff-distance-measurer
-Code and plans for my ultrasonic distance measurere
+Code and plans for my ultrasonic distance measurer